Table of Contents

 In these cases, the injured party needs the most attention and advice.
 Should you find yourself in need of medical attention following a dog attack, do not panic.
-There are several options to reduce the chance of more serious injury, of scarring, or of infection.
+There are several options to reduce the chance of more severe injury, scarring, or infection.

-Your reaction to the dog attack, of course, depends on what actually happened.
-If you were severely mauled by a Rottweiler or a German shepherd, it should go without saying that you should go to a hospital as soon as possible.
-Such attacks could require surgery or stitches, especially if it broke the skin.
+Your reaction to the dog attack, of course, depends on what happened.
+If a Rottweiler or a German shepherd severely mauled you, it should go without saying that you should go to a hospital as soon as possible.
+Such attacks could require surgery or stitches, especially if they broke the skin.
 In other cases, dog bites may be treatable with a visit to your family doctor.

 You might be able to do this by yourself.
 Cleaning your wound under warm water with soap reduces the chance of infection.
 Follow this up with the topical use of alcohol or iodine to kill off germs transmitted by the bite or scratch.

-Furthermore, if the site of the attack shows swelling or redness, make sure to the doctor for a professional opinion.
-Due to the fact that dog bites are vectors for diseases such as MRSA, tetanus, or rabies, it is vital to treat these injuries sooner rather than later.
+Furthermore, if the attack site shows swelling or redness, go to the doctor for a professional opinion.
+Because dog bites are vectors for diseases such as MRSA, tetanus, or rabies, it is vital to treat these injuries sooner rather than later.
 You’ll be glad you did.